Historic preservation provides an understanding of the location, distribution, and significance of historic resources.

 CEQA and Historical Resources

-The California Environmental Quality Act (CEQA) provides the legal framework by which historical resources are identified and given consideration during the planning process.
-Two main steps are involved in the process; determination of whether or not the property is a "historic resource," and if so, whether the proposed changes to the property would cause a "substantial adverse impact" to the resource.To learn more about CEQA as it relates to historic resources, consult Preservation Bulletin No.16.
+The California Environmental Quality Act (CEQA) outlines how historical resources are identified and considered in planning.
+The process involves determining if a property is a "historic resource," and if proposed changes would cause a "substantial adverse impact" to the resource.
+For more information, see Preservation Bulletin No.16.
 Additional CEQA information is found in the Preservation FAQs.